-- Ongoing General Minor editorial changes are ongoing and do not affect the intended rules of competition.
-These changes clarify, simplify, and assist with comprehension of the SSM, and also correct grammatical and other minor errors. - November 2021 Figure 44 Added the Beach Run standard distances for each age group event. - February 2022 9.5.4 (a) A new clause has been added to the Beach Run event to clarify that the course distance for the U12 and younger and 60 years and older competitors shall be 1km with the course and laps adjusted accordingly. - February 20229.6.4 (a) A new clause has been added to the Beach Run event to clarify that the total course distance for the U12 and younger and 60 years and older competitors shall be 1km with the course and laps adjusted accordingly.
-Each competitor in these age divisions shall be required to run 500m each. - March 20249.4.6 (d) A correction has been made to the wording for beach flag events.
+Ongoing General - Minor editorial changes are ongoing and do not affect the intended rules of competition.
+These changes clarify, simplify, and assist with comprehension of the SSM, and also correct grammatical and other $\,$ event.

+November 2021 Figure 44 - Added the Beach Run standard distances for each age group that the course distance for the U12 and younger and 60 years and older competitors shall be 1km with the course and laps adjusted accordingly.

+February 2022 9.5.4 (a) - A new clause has been added to the Beach Run event to clarify that the total course distance for the U12 and younger and 60 years and older competitors shall be 1km with the course and laps adjusted accordingly.
+Each competitor in these age divisions shall be required to run

+February 2022 9.6.4 (a) - A new clause has been added to the Beach Run event to clarify

+500m each.

+March 2024 9.4.6 (d) A correction has been made to the wording for beach flag events.

 It is clarified that the one start rule applies to competitors in the U12 and older age competitions and that one false start per run through is permitted in beach flags for the ages U8 to U11 years.